 The University will wish to publicise the awards and award holders through various media and, therefore, award holders should be prepared to appear in such publicity materials.
 Successful candidates will not be eligible to be considered for another Societal Impact Award for a period of 3 years.

-Applications/nominations in PDF format should be emailed to Claire O' Connor ( firstname.lastname@example.org ) at the Institutional Research Office not later than 31st July 2020.
-All applicants will be informed of the decision made by the panel before the end of September 2020.
+Applications/nominations in PDF format should be submitted here using the online form (ensure you are logged into MS Office 365), no later than 30th July 2021.
+All applicants will be informed of the decision made by the panel before the end of September 2021.

 For any queries, please contact